jclegras/pomodoro/README.md

-# Pomodoro
+# Rustodoro

-**Pomodoro** is a simple CLI Pomodoro timer written in Rust.
+**Rustodoro** is a simple CLI Pomodoro© timer written in Rust.
 Boost your productivity by working in focused intervals with scheduled breaks.

 ## Features

-- Start, pause, and reset Pomodoro sessions
+- Start, pause, and reset Pomodoro© sessions
 - Customizable work and break durations
 - Minimal, distraction-free terminal interface